smalos/nubuilder-password-recovery/README.md

   MODIFY `password_request_id` int(10) UNSIGNED NOT NULL AUTO_INCREMENT, AUTO_INCREMENT=40;
 ```

-2. In the nuBuilder root  directory, create a new folder /libs/password-recovery/.
+2. Create a new folder /libs/password-recovery/ in the root directory of nuBuilder.
-Download the files in this GitHub repository and unzip the files into the password-recovery folder.
+Download the files in this GitHub repository and unzip the files into that password-recovery folder.

-3. Edit config.php and change the values of the following variables:
+3. Edit /config/config.php and change the values of the following variables:
 - $site_name
 - $login_url
 - $home_url